ezz105/learn_ecommerc/user-management-api.md

 - All endpoints require admin privileges
 - Passwords are automatically hashed before storage
 - Email addresses must be unique in the system
+- Use `?force=true` when you want to permanently remove the user record from the database
+- Without `force=true`, the user will only be marked as deleted but the record will remain in the database
+- Permanent deletion cannot be undone, so use with caution